 Fermented foods contain the type of probiotics that naturally thrive in a healthy human gut.
 They are a key part of the puzzle both in healing the gut and maintaining its health long term.

 However, if your gut is currently imbalanced and/or you are suffering from autoimmune disease or gastrointestinal disorders, you really need the help of soil based probiotics to help resolve the situation.
 The lactic acid based probiotics in fermented foods need a cleaning crew consisting of powerful SBOs to come through and clean up the mess before they can effectively take over dominance once again.

 How Best to Get Soil Based Probiotics into Your Diet?

 A therapeutic strength probiotic is the best way to get soil based probiotics like B. subtilis into your diet.
 Drinking water from wells and streams works too.
 Eating unwashed plant matter (vegetables, herbs, fruits, seeds) that is freshly picked is also helpful.
 These are the traditional ways humans got beneficial exposure to SBOs.
 Unfortunately, it is no longer practical in our polluted world.
 In most locations, for example, whole house water filtration is a necessity.

 High quality brands of probiotics I’ve personally vetted which all contain B. subtilis and/or other strains of SBOs include (there may be some others):

 I personally use Bio-Kult and Prescript Assist and rotate their use to widen exposure to a variety of SBO strains.
-We take a probiotic containing soil based organisms in our family even though we are fortunate to enjoy good digestive health.
-It is hard to get regular exposure to SBOs in our polluted world in a fashion similar to what traditional cultures enjoyed in their pristine, natural environments.
+Our family takes a probiotic containing soil based organisms even though we are fortunate to enjoy good digestive health.